Culture Eats Strategy For Breakfast

 Is there a link between the blocking factors on your career path and the culture of the sector or organisation you work in?
 Are you curious whether there is a link and what that link would look like?
 Is there a difference between women and men?

 Wo·Men in Finance has, in collaboration with KU Leuven and Ghent University, done a large-scale anonymous survey of the Belgian financial sector to investigate this.
-Based on the responses of 1351 participants, we are happy to already share the first results (more to come later) with you.
+Based on the responses of 1351 participants, we are happy to share the full results of the study with you.

-Click here to see the first results of the survey.
+Click here to see the full results of the survey

 Wo·Men in Finance: that is also a cast-iron diversity charter